ManuelaB/Monads/basics.md

 //l1: List[Int] = List(1,2,3)
 ```

-in the next step you create a new list the same length as an existing list by applying the same function to each element of the list in turn using map:
+in the next step you create a new list by adding one to each element of the list by using the map function:

 ```Scala
 val l2 = l1.map(x=>x+1)